Wuhan: Imperial China

 The city has long been renowned as a center for the arts (especially poetry) and for intellectual studies.
 Cui Hao, a celebrated poet of the Tang dynasty, visited the Yellow Crane Tower in the early 8th century; his poem made it the most celebrated building in southern China.

 In spring 877, Wang Xianzhi captured E Prefecture (鄂州, in modern Wuhan).
 He then returned north, joining forces with Huang again, and they surrounded Song Wei at Song Prefecture (宋州, in modern Shangqiu, Henan).
 In winter 877, Huang Chao pillaged Qi and Huang (黃州, in modern Wuhan) Prefectures.

 Before Kublai Khan arrived in 1259, word reached him that Möngke had died.
 Kublai decided to keep the death of his brother secret and continued the attack on the Wuhan area, near the Yangtze.
 The present-day Wuying Pagoda was constructed at the end of the Song dynasty between attacks by the Mongolian forces.
 Under the Mongol rulers (Yuan dynasty) (after 1301), the Wuchang prefecture, headquartered in the town, became the capital of Hubei province.
 Hankou, from the Ming to late Qing, was under the administration of the local government in Hanyang, although it was already one of the four major national markets (四大名镇) of the Ming dynasty.

 Hanyang's Guiyuan Temple was completed in the 15th year of Shunzhi (1658).

 By the dawn of the 18th century, Hankou had become one of China's top four trading centers.
 In the late 19th century, railroads were extended on a north–south axis through the city, making Wuhan an important transshipment point between rail and river traffic.
 Also during this period foreign powers extracted mercantile concessions, with the riverfront of Hankou being divided up into foreign-controlled merchant districts.
 These districts contained trading firm offices, warehouses, and docking facilities.
 The French had a concession in Hankou.
-During the Taiping kingdom, the Wuhan area was controlled for many years by rebel forces and the Yellow Crane Tower, Xingfu Temple, Zhuodaoquan Temple and other buildings were repurposed or damaged.
+During the Taiping Heavenly Kingdom, the Wuhan area was controlled for many years by rebel forces and the Yellow Crane Tower, Xingfu Temple, Zhuodaoquan Temple and other buildings were repurposed or damaged.
 During the Second Opium War (known in the West as the Arrow War, 1856–1860), the government of the Qing dynasty was defeated by the western powers and signed the Treaties of Tianjin and the Convention of Peking, which stipulated eleven cities or regions (including Hankou) as trading ports.
 In December 1858, James Bruce, 8th Earl of Elgin, High Commissioner to China, led four warships up the Yangtze River in Wuhan to collect the information needed for opening the trading port in Wuhan.